Jacob Wohl: Investment funds, sanctions, and legal action

 A 2016 complaint by the same man resulted in the Riverside Superior Court in Riverside County, California issuing felony arrest warrants on August 9, 2019, for Wohl and his former business partner, Matthew Johnson, on charges of unlawful sale of securities.
 The Riverside County District Attorney's Office alleged that Wohl and Johnson violated California law by selling unqualified securities through Montgomery Assets between July 27 and August 27, 2016.
 In July 2016, an investigator from the district attorney's office contacted Wohl and Johnson, who at the time were running the Montgomery Assets firm, and claimed to represent a client who was interested in investing with them.
 According to the 2019 arrest warrant, the investigation resulted in an apparent attempt by Wohl and his partner to sell an unregistered security.
 Wohl was taken into custody on August 19, 2019.
-After a brief appearance in court, he was released until arraignment.
-On February 24, Wohl pleaded not guilty to two felony charges of selling unregistered securities.
-The settlement hearing was scheduled for April 21, 2020, but was postponed due to the COVID-19 pandemic.
+He ultimately pleaded guilty to four felony counts, and in 2024 was sentenced to two years of probation.

 In 2017, the Arizona Corporation Commission (ACC) issued a cease-and-desist order to Wohl and his three investment funds after it found they were in violation of securities laws.
 The ACC charged Wohl and his companies with 14 counts of securities fraud, including falsely representing investment risks, misrepresenting the amounts of assets managed, and falsely claiming in online advertisements on Craigslist that he, then 18, and his business partner, then 27, had more than 35 years of experience flipping homes.
 Wohl at one point claimed that he was managing 178 client accounts and combined total assets under management (AUM) of as much as $10,000,000, although the ACC said that he only had thirteen clients and an AUM of around $500,000.
 Wohl was ordered by the ACC to pay $32,919 in restitution and $5,000 in penalties.
 In May 2020, the ACC announced that they were working with the Arizona Attorney General's office in collection efforts against Wohl, who had not made any payments towards the fines.